 The Company's main source of revenue is interest from its mortgages.
-Interest revenue is calculated using the effective interest method by applying the effective interest rate to the gross carrying amount of financial assets.
-For credit-impaired financial assets, the effective interest rate is applied to the amortized cost of those financial assets.
+Interest revenue is calculated using the effective interest method by applying the effective interest rate to the carrying amount of financial assets at amortized cost.
+For credit-impaired financial assets, the effective interest rate is applied to the amortized cost, net of any impairment, of those financial assets.